AkshayBhujbal1995/Google-Search-Analysis-with-Python/README.md

 2. **Interest by Region**: We discovered the regions where the "Data Analyst" role is most searched, highlighting areas with higher demand for this job role.

 This project demonstrates the power of Google Trends data to analyze global interest in specific job roles, like **Data Analyst**, and gain valuable insights for career or market trend analysis.

----

-You can save this text as a `README.md` file in your project directory to help others understand the purpose and steps involved in your Google search analysis project!